Hours of operation

 - There are no fences or barriers that separate you and the streetcar.

 - Streetcars cannot move off the tracks to avoid obstacles and cannot make abrupt stops in traffic.

 - Streetcars have their own traffic signals that are not intended for motorists.

 The menu to the right provides additional safety materials for organizations and educators to download and use to teach proper Streetcar safety.

 For additional safety tips, subscribe to our Youtube channel.

 A small trolley cart was actually introduced to El Paso in 1902, replacing El Paso's mule car system, which had the town's pet "Mandy the Mule" taking passengers across the border and around the downtown area.
-As El Paso was growing in farming, manufacturing, mining, commerce, and the military, and needed an improved transportation system.
-Soon the streetcar was introduced to El Paso offering service to El Pasoans in the 1950s, 1960s, and 1970s.
+As El Paso was growing in farming, manufacturing, mining, commerce, and the military, the city needed an improved transportation system.
+Soon the streetcar was introduced to El Paso, offering service to El Pasoans in the 1950s, 1960s, and 1970s.
 Now our city patrons can ride these vintage El Paso original color-scheme streetcars, but with modern amenities such as air conditioning and Wi-Fi.

 The project began with the construction of 4.8 miles of track, 27 stops, a maintenance and storage facility and associated infrastructure, along with the remanufacture of streetcars.
 These vehicles, which are the same streetcars that ran on El Paso streets from the 1950s until 1974, were transported to Brookville Equipment Corporation in Pennsylvania for restoration on December 2015.
 Now, six streetcars are returned to service with each painted in one of the three historic color schemes used in El Paso from the 1950s, 1960s, and 1970s.